ubc-web-services/ubc_cwl_auth/TESTING.md

 **Method** : Create a content type and provide **Entity Bundle Permissions** to enable CWL users to access.
 Anonymous users should not be able to access; instead should see 403 page with message and CWL Login link.

-2. Using a content type that is accessible to anonymous users, configure a single node to be accessible by CWL users.

-**Dependencies** : private_content

-**Method** : Configure permissions for CWL users to **access private content**.
-Enable a single node to be private.
-Anonymous users should not be able to access; instead should see 403 page with message and CWL Login link.

 ### Views